-The Georgia E. Gregory Interdenominational School Of Music (GEGISOM) is a non-profit, charitable performing arts institution, providing music instruction on piano, keyboard, organ, guitar, percussion, voice, hand bells, woodwinds, strings, dance and drama to students ages 5 and up.
+The Georgia E. Gregory Interdenominational School Of Music (GEGISOM) is a non-profit, faith-based charitable performing arts institution, providing music instruction on piano, keyboard, organ, guitar, percussion, voice, hand bells, woodwinds, strings, dance and drama to students ages 5 and up.
 GEGISOM offers study in all genres of music and a venue for the training of future musicians for religious institutions.

 - GEGISOM offers out of school and summer programming for all youth with a focus on at risk and special needs youth in the underserved community of North Philadelphia and surrounding communities.